st-tech/zr-obp/README.md

 </p>

 We collected the data in a 7-day experiment in late November 2019 on three “campaigns,” corresponding to all, men's, and women's items, respectively.
 Each campaign randomly used either the Uniform Random policy or the Bernoulli Thompson Sampling (Bernoulli TS) policy, which was pre-trained for about a month before the data collection period.
+This dataset is unique in that it contains a set of *multiple* logged bandit feedback datasets collected by running different policies on the same platform.
+This enables realistic and reproducible experimental comparisons of different OPE estimators for the first time (see [our documentation](https://zr-obp.readthedocs.io/en/latest/evaluation_ope.html) for the details of the evaluation of OPE protocol with the Open Bandit Dataset).

 <p align="center">
   <img width="75%" src="./images/statistics_of_obd.png" />